Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-How to Test Fuel Injectors — 3 Simple Methods
+How to Check Fuel Injectors

 Often, these injectors face common problems you can diagnose visually (TBI), or with the use of some simple tools.

 The modern fuel injection system works more efficiently and reliably than the previous carburetor model.
-The system has a better control over the air-fuel mixture under any driving conditions.
-Occasionally, though, buildup from impurities in the fuel, or injector system electrical or mechanical problems may contribute to rough idle, misfires, harmful emissions, poor engine performance and fuel economy.
+The system has better control over the air-fuel mixture under any driving conditions.
+Occasionally, though, buildup from impurities in the fuel, or injector system electrical or mechanical problems may contribute to rough idle, misfires, harmful emissions, poor engine performance, and fuel economy.

 Testing TBI Injectors